nanaji0133/GIT-COMMANDS/readme.txt

 git branch test --- create a branch with name test

 git checkout <branch name> --- to go to that branch

+--> do changes in the branch and push, merge with the master branch

+git reset HEAD <branch name> --- to untrack a file